Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 ## For Developers:

 The following document can be converted into markdown using the [`Docs to Markdown` Add-on](https://gsuite.google.com/u/1/marketplace/app/docs_to_markdown/700168918607?hl=en&pann=docs_addon_widget).
-Just remove this page from the output.
-Feed it to the website builder which should already be in place.
+Feed the output to the website builder which should already be in place.

 ---start---